kyongs/SNU-BKMS2-F2023/external-merge-sort/README.md

 ## Overview

 For HW 1, you will implement external-merge-sort.
 You need to sort a 20 MB file with limited resources of 1MB. <br/>
-Implement on your local environment.
+Implement on your local environment in Python.
 (Not Ubuntu!)

 <br/>
 Configurations are as follows.